 A New Purpose: Redefining Money, Family, Work, Retirement, and Success, by Ken Dychtwald PhD, and Daniel J Kadlec.

 I’ve heard this is good but reviews seem mixed.
 See what you think.

-You’ve got to watch this TED talk that captures meaning and joy in such a beautiful way:
+I love this TED talk that captures meaning and joy in such a beautiful way, at any age: